This is a sub-page of the Extension article.

 Unfortunately, fingerings for avoiding shifts in extension are not always possible or practical.
 We have no choice but to work on this awkward but essential skill.
 At the most basic level this involves working simply on our extended position to create basic hand strength and flexibility.
 Only then do we add the extra complication of shifting, for which probably some of the best and simplest material is scales in thirds.
 We don’t even need any written music to practice these.
 The following example is in C-major, but we can play them in any key.

-Click on the following links for more detailed material for working on these shifts-involving-extensions.
+Click on the following links for more detailed material for working on these shifts-involving-extensions across all the fingerboard regions.

 Shifts To Extended First Finger: EXERCISES Shifts To Extended First Finger: REPERTOIRE EXAMPLES